abwildan/abwildan.github.io/content/gallery/wall.md

 and so on.

-I keep the walls here so I don't need to re-look for and re-download them a second time.
+I keep the walls here so it is easier for me to get them.

 {{< /collapse >}}